Internships for Economics Majors

-  To help you locate an internship opportunity, or if you want to prepare for your job search after graduation, we encourage you to look into the Career Leadership Program (co-sponsored by ESU’s Department of Political Science & Economics and the Career Services Office).
+To help you locate an internship opportunity, or if you want to prepare for your job search after graduation, we encourage you to look into the Career Leadership Program (co-sponsored by ESU’s Department of Political Science & Economics and the Career and Workforce Development Office).
 This program is designed to help students identify their career goals and to assist with planning and job seeking skills.
 All Economics majors are eligible to take advantage of the resources and support available in this unique program.
-To get involved:

-- Visit the Career Services Office (top floor of the University Center) or call (570) 422-3219 to schedule your appointment.
+- Visit the Career and Workforce Development Office (top floor of the University Center) or call (570) 422-3219 to schedule your appointment.

-- Career Services staff will get to know you and will work with you to begin formulating your Career Leadership action plan.
+- Career and Workforce Development staff will get to know you and will work with you to begin formulating your Career Leadership action plan.

-- Enrolled students will receive information about upcoming career events, activities and resources via e-mail and on the Career Services web site.
+- Enrolled students will receive information about upcoming career events, activities and resources via e-mail and on the Career and Workforce Development web site.

 - Free career assessments and career planning resources